What services do you offer?

 To be considered as a part of the Community Health Worker Training Program you have to have a minimum of one year in stable housing and a minimum of two years clean and sober.
 You must be looking to pursue or currently be pursuing a GED certificate or an Associates degree and be looking to find employment in an entry level position in the social service sector.
 You must have stable and reliable childcare.
 You will also need a written recommendation from your HPP Case Manager or another written recommendation if you are not a former HPP client.

-If you meet these requirements, then you can submit your resume to Karla Ayala at email@example.com.
+If you meet these requirements, then you can submit your resume to to Randi Tanksley at firstname.lastname@example.org.
 Orientations generally take place every four months, and Sonia will contact everyone whose resume she has received when the next orientation is scheduled.